Skip to main content

 This might involve altering the types of activities, adjusting the metrics for success, or changing the dietary guidelines to align with your physician’s recommendations.
 The goal is to create a personalized pathway to health that respects your body’s limits and supports its unique needs.

-This process transforms the from a rigid, potentially harmful mandate into a flexible, collaborative partnership.
+This process transforms the wellness program from a rigid, potentially harmful mandate into a flexible, collaborative partnership.
 It is about co-creating a plan that honors your individual physiology.
 The journey begins with you and your healthcare provider, working together to define what a safe and effective wellness journey looks like for your body.

 This clinical documentation becomes the foundation of your request, providing the clear, objective rationale for why a personalized approach is a medical necessity.
 By taking this step, you are not only advocating for yourself but also helping to evolve the very definition of workplace wellness, moving it toward a more inclusive, intelligent, and truly health-promoting model.